UMD-INST377/Group-Project-Base/README.md

 ## Known Bugs
 ### Bugs:
 - There may be null values in the data that may need to be handled.
+- The playlist page search does not reveal the table until something is placed in the search bar.

 ### Future Development:
 * Handle null values.